triblondon/pwa-prpl-edge/README.md

 - [ ] Surface server timing data in UI
 - [ ] Fingerprint the static files
 - [x] Don't cache surrogate-key-enhanced responses on the client-side

-#### Loading scenarios

-1. No serviceworker, online, full page response (Shift-reload)
-  - Works for Fastly HIT, Works for Fastly MISS
-2. No serviceworker, 304 Not modified (renavigate to the page with 'bypass for network')
-  - Works for Fastly HIT
-3. Frag via serviceworker (clear cache -> click article)
-4. Frag via serviceworker, 304 Not modified (click back to home, click article again)
-5. Offline

 ### Stream splicing in serviceworker